daniel-samson/typefs/docs/getting-started/installation.md

 ### Installation

-Install type fs using npm:
+To install type fs into your projects run the following command:

 ```bash
 npm install typefs
 ```

 ### Configure
-Type FS has the concept disks, which lets you configure many directory locations and which driver to use.
-You can configure the Storage manager by editing your project's entry file:
+Type FS has a concept called **"disks"**, which lets you configure many directory locations with a storage driver.
+You can configure the [storage manager](https://daniel-samson.github.io/typefs/docs/api/storage) by editing your project's entry file:

 ```typescript
 // index.ts